 Of course, these are just general guidelines.
 A close study of your restaurant’s analytics will help you place the right staff at the right times.

 What do we mean by analytics?
-We mean the data that tells you how busy you are shift by shift, day by day, week by week, and so on (8 Innovative Ways to Use Your Restaurant Analytics Platform).
+We mean the data that tells you how busy you are shift by shift, day by day, week by week, and so on (6 Incredible Restaurant Reports and Dashboards.

 Using a restaurant data platform will give you details on how much you sold and when to help you determine whether or not you have enough staff on hand.
 You can even look at what kinds of food is selling well to staff your kitchen appropriately.